Learn more about our Advertising Disclosure

 • State regulator: You can verify a Florida moving license and its status on the state regulator’s official website.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Florida.
+• Change of address: Be sure to submit your USPS change of address form at least a week before moving.
+You’ll be able to select your move date so your mail gets forwarded to Florida on time.
 Get started here.

-• Mover's insurance: Every state has their own requirements when it comes to insurance.
-Released Value Protection stands out as a cost-effective choice, provided by movers at no extra expense, although it comes with limited coverage.
-In this option, the mover's liability is capped at 60 cents per pound per article.
+• Mover’s insurance: Released Value Protection stands out as a cost-effective choice, provided by movers at no extra expense, although it comes with limited coverage.
+In this option, the mover’s liability is capped at 60 cents per pound per article.
 To ensure comprehensive coverage matching the full value of your items, consult with your chosen moving company about alternative options or explore third-party insurance providers.
 Secure the best protection for your belongings during the move with these tailored coverage choices.

 FAQ